Stig-Johnny/cluster-gitops/cluster-default-tooling/README.md

 This directory uses the ArgoCD App of Apps pattern:
 - The parent Application (`cluster-default-tooling-argocd.yaml`) uses `directory.recurse: true` to discover all child Application manifests in this directory.
-- Each tool (e.g., NFS CSI driver, Kubernetes Dashboard) is managed as a separate ArgoCD Application manifest (`*-argocd.yaml`).
+- Each tool (e.g., NFS subdir external provisioner, Kubernetes Dashboard) is managed as a separate ArgoCD Application manifest (`*-argocd.yaml`).
 - To add a new tool, simply add a new Application manifest in this directory.

 This approach is scalable, secure, and easy to maintain.